shafihuzaib/DevNetTrainingAssignments/README.md

 Notes:
 1. Each script should have it's own commit.
 There can be more than two commits.
 2. Create a branch named assignment1 to solve this problem and push commits to it.
+3. Unit Tests are mandatory (TDD is recommended)